 - Providing a free, open source color and look management architecture that can be shared by vendors whose hardware and software products are used on set and in post-production

 - Ensuring digital assets can be repurposed to take advantage of future high-dynamic-range, wide-color-gamut display devices

 - Ensuring the archive contains the highest fidelity digital source master possible, representing the digital equivalent of the “finished negative”

 ACES 1.0 Key Features

-ACES 1.0 is a color management and image interchange system designed for production, mastering, interchange and long-term archiving of motion pictures.
-It is the first complete, production-ready public release of the Academy Color Encoding System, and key features include:
+ACES 1.0 is a color management and image interchange system designed for production, mastering and long-term archiving of motion pictures.
+It is the first complete, production-ready public release of the Academy Color Encoding System.
+Its key features include:

-- Preservation of available exposure latitude and color range of digital motion picture cameras and film negative for use throughout the production pipleline
+- Preservation of available exposure latitude and color range of digital motion picture cameras and film negative for use throughout the production pipeline

 - Consistent and predictable display of images on a wide range of display devices